satra/NiPyPe-Paper/nipype_paper.rst

 modelling.
 First one deals with cleaning data from confounds and noise and the second one fits a model based on the experimental design.
 Preprocessing stage in our first iteration of a pipeline will consist of only two steps: realignment and smoothing.
-In NiPyPE Every processing step consist of an Interface (which defines how to execute corresponding software) encapsulated in a Node (which defines for example a unique name).
+In NiPyPe Every processing step consist of an Interface (which defines how to execute corresponding software) encapsulated in a Node (which defines for example a unique name).
 For realignment (motion correction achieved by coregistering all